Fanny Wyrick-Flax, m.AmSAT, is an Alexander Technique teacher and flutist in New York City.

 The Juilliard School Preparatory Division.
 Introductory presentations and instrument demonstrations for 80 students, parents, and faculty of The Juilliard School’s Preparatory Division.
 New York City; January and February 2024.

-Mason Gross School of the Arts at Rutgers University.
+Rutgers Mason Gross School of the Arts.
 Alexander Technique presentation for the undergraduate music department of 150 students at Mason Gross School of the Arts.
 New Brunswick, NJ; November 2023.

 Washington Heights Youth Orchestra at Orchestrating Dreams.
 Alexander Technique group classes for 12 young music students ages 13-17 at Orchestrating Dreams.
 4-week series.
 New York City; November and December 2023.